hector-moya/group-30/readme.md

    block reaches the bottom of the field, it should stop.
 No other features are required.
 5. [ ] Pressing the Esc key should bring up a dialog box asking whether to end the game.
 Clicking "Yes" should return to the start-up page, "No" should continue the game.

+## Future work:

+Wire up:

+1. [ ] Play button to load game screen and begin game;
+2. [ ] Configuration to load modal and inject the configuration component
+3. [ ] High scores button to load modal and inject the high scores component

+### Game Logic
+1. [ ] Get the tetromino to start in the middle of the screen and fall